sjl/.plan/README.markdown

 the calculator is just a useless generic one so it took me a while to track *this* down, but it turns out I had made them the wrong resolution (440x240 instead of 400x240).
 Once I fixed *that* I finally had my custom `OFFIMG`.

+## 2024-08-09

+Rebooted my laptop for the first time since last November and the wifi stopped working, fucking Linux.
+Spent 30 minutes dicking around trying to debug stuff by searching on my phone until I did what I should have done in the past, which was look at my notes, which pointed me at the actual problem: `wpa_supplicant`.
+Last November I had to disable it to get the wifi working, but now apparently I needed to *enable* it for `NetworkManager` to work:

+    sudo systemctl unmask wpa_supplicant
+    sudo systemctl enable wpa_supplicant
+    sudo systemctl start wpa_supplicant
+    sudo systemctl status wpa_supplicant
+    sudo systemctl restart NetworkManager